bahrus/be-observant/README.md

 ## Many to 1

 If multiple remote endpoints are observed that map to a single local prop, by default, the "truthy" conjunction (&&) is applied to them all.
-This will often result in passing in the value of the last property, unless the properties are actual booleans as they are below:
+This will often result in passing in the value of the last property, unless the properties are actual booleans as they are below: [TODO]

 ```html
 <input name=someCheckbox type=checkbox>